 Bonus Material: Pledges of $5 or more Get Immediate Access to Bonus Sessions

-Not only do $5 pledges give you access to the archive beyond the most recent 20 sessions, it opens up bonus session footage.
-Bonus sessions are more free flowing sessions that may not have the same coherence of instruction as Muay Thai Library sessions, but they are full of gold, and come with audio commentary.
-Their writen posts are also more brief.
+Not only do $5 pledges give you access to the the 20 most recent sessions, it opens up bonus session footage.
+Bonus sessions are more free flowing sessions that may not have the same coherence of instruction as regular Muay Thai Library sessions, but they are full of gold, and come with my audio commentary.
+Their written posts are also more brief.

 Joe teaching Muay Khao fighting philosophy through loose sparring incorporating important principles for how to handle the mid- and low-clinch.

 Bonus Session 2: Sor.
 Kamsing Techniques | 37 min - watch it here

 These are the techniques of the the Sor.
 Kamsing gym in Bangkok, the gym of legendary fighter Somrak.
 The gym's head trainer and another ex-fighter show me their femeu style.

 Bonus Session 1: Karuhat Sor.
 Supawan | Advanced Switching Footwork | 60 min - watch it here